-Proper oral health begins at home, and we will be reinforcing good oral health practices with your child each day.
-We request parents/guardians to provide a tooth brush your child’s likes, if you’re interested in having your child brush their teeth.
+Proper oral health begins at home, and we will be reinforcing good oral health practices with your child each day after meals.
+We request parents/guardians to provide a tooth brush your child’s likes & replace every three months.
 We highly recommend an early start at dental hygiene to assure over all health.
 You may opt out of this service by signing the Oral Health Non-Participation Form.

 Keeping clean is our priority.
 We wash our hands, disinfect and clean counters prior to any food consumption.
-When we finish eating we wash our hands and clean counter tops.
+When we finish eating we wash our hands and clean countertops.
 After using the bathroom we will wash our hands.
-We will clean the Center at the end of each day by sanitizing sleeping mats, chairs, counter tops, door handles, floor, walls, toys, etc. We also do deep cleanings to get rid of all dust and dirt.
-We keep anti-bacterial sanitation bottles and tissues close by.
+We will clean the Center at the end of each day by disinfecting all items required daily.
+We also do a weekly deep cleaning to get rid of all dust and dirt.
+We keep antibacterial sanitation bottles and tissues close by.
 We always love receiving help with tissue boxes, wipes or napkins.

 It is state regulation that infants be changed or checked every 2 hours (unless asleep in which they will be changed within 15 minutes of waking).
 Any children using a diaper/pull up must also supply a changing mat labeled with child’s name.
 If using cloth diapers per state law I cannot rinse or clean cloth diapers, they must be put directly into a wet bag after being removed from child.
 We work with families to assist in toilet training.
 We prepare children by introducing it to them in a variety of different ways and frequent reminders to help them get accustomed.
 Everyone potty trains differently and we keep that in mind.
 We will encourage the ones whom understand whats happening and explain to the ones who don’t.
 It is our goal to potty train kids as soon as possible to help them become independent.
-You can find information regarding your child’s last change on your daily slips that we send home.
+You can find information regarding your child’s last change in our daily app we use to communicate with parents our daily activities.
 Please don’t hesitate to reach out if you have any questions or concerns.

 To help maintain a healthy and safe center, we ask for the cooperation and understanding of every parent.
 Please keep children home when they are contagious or not feeling well.
 Children sent home from the center must stay home the next day.
 This will help insure the health and comfort of all children and staff at the center.